pacs-course/pacs-examples/Examples/src/Utilities/README.md

 that returns the pointer to a copy of the object wrapped into a unique_prt.
 B can be either T or a base class of T. It also contains an interesting class, called `PointerWrapper`, which implements an owning pointer with deep copy semantic!
 The "pointed" class should be clonable.
-It means that you can use it to implement composition of a polymorphic object!
+It means that you can use it to implement composition of a polymorphic object and have autometically the copy operators in the composing class!

 * `cxxversion` To test with which version of C++ you are compiling your code